 All new textbooks or trade books are distributed in individual classes.
-Students will be billed for their books at the beginning of the school year, with a small additional billing mid-year if necessary.
+Students will be billed for their books at the beginning of the school year, with additional billing mid-year, when necessary.
 The availability of used texts varies from year to year.